PGCE Primary with Qualified Teacher Status

 If you’re a graduate keen to embark on an exciting and rewarding future in primary teaching, this course is for you.

-- Achieve Qualified Teacher Status (QTS) on a course ranked as ‘outstanding’ by Ofsted – the highest possible accolade
+- Study a course ranked as ‘outstanding’ by Ofsted – the highest possible accolade

 - Gain substantial practical experience on teaching placements in our partnership schools across the region